Beyers Naudé: Banning and the SACC

+During a major conference of the South African Council of Churches in Hammanskraal in 1974, Naudé (who was a delegate) seconded a motion proposed by Presbyterian Church of Southern Africa minister Douglas Stephen Bax advocating for conscientious objection in relation to military conscription, which was forcing young South Africans to prop up the Apartheid state through mandatory service regardless of their personal political opinions.
+Bax had drafted the final version of the motion, with help from Naudé and another associate, and it was eventually adopted as the SACC's final resolution at the end of the conference.
+It would become known as the Hammanskraal Resolution.

 From 1977 to 1984 the South African government "banned" Naudé – a form of house arrest with severe restrictions on his movements and interactions.
 For example, he could not be in the same room with more than one other person.
 Other leaders of the Christian Institute suffered the same fate, including Brian Brown, Cedric Mayson, and Peter Randall.
 Although under constant police surveillance, Naudé managed to secretly help anti-apartheid resistors move around and out of South Africa by providing them with old vehicles that he had repaired himself.
 He later joked that this was "My small contribution to a struggle I knew was right."
 His ANC liaison was Sydney Mufamadi, who became Minister of Provincial and Local Government in the post-apartheid government.

 In 1980 Naudé and three other DRC theologians broke with the DRC and were accepted as clergy by the Dutch Reformed Church in Africa, the black African denomination established by the white Dutch Reformed Church.

 After his unbanning in 1985, he succeeded Archbishop Desmond Tutu as secretary general of the South African Council of Churches.
 In this role he called for the release of political prisoners (especially Nelson Mandela) and negotiation with the African National Congress.
 In 1987 the apartheid regime outlawed public pleas for the release of detainees.
 But Naudé pressed Christians to continue to publicly pray for detainees, despite government threats of imprisonment.

 After his term at the South African Council of Churches ended, Naudé continued to serve a number of anti-apartheid and development organizations, including the Defence and Aid Fund for Southern Africa, the Ecumenical Service for Socio-Economic Transformation, Kagiso Trust, and the Editorial Board of Challenge Magazine.